iluwatar/java-design-patterns/queue-based-load-leveling/README.md

 ---
-title: Queue-Based Load Leveling
+title: "Implementing Queue-Based Load Leveling in Java | Essential Guide to Asynchronous Buffering and Fault Tolerance"
-description:
+description: "Master the Queue-Based Load Leveling pattern in Java with our comprehensive guide.
+Learn how to enhance system resilience, manage workload efficiently, and prevent overload with effective asynchronous buffering techniques."
 category: Resilience
 language: en
 tag: